 Asbestos Skip Bins Brisbane

-At Asbestos Skip Bins Brisbane we are often asked to supply bins for the safe removal of asbestos.
-In the past, this has not been a service we provide.
+At Asbestos Skip Bins Brisbane, we are often asked to supply bins to remove asbestos safely.
+In the past, this has not been a service we provided.
 As a result of ongoing requests, we have decided to partner with Multi Enterprises.

 Multi Enterprises have over 30 years of experience in skip bins.
 They specialise in supplying skips for the transport of asbestos.
 Their license allows them to transport contaminated and regulated wastes also.
 By arrangement, they will deliver seven days a week.

 Call (07) 3821 6400 to book an asbestos bin in the Greater Brisbane Region.

 The Do’s & Don’ts when Hiring an Asbestos Skip Bin.

 What you CAN put in: